Practical Guide

 — Ashley Sheleretis, after a year of Heber–SLC commutes

-A lot of Californians (and Texans, and people from any metro with real traffic) ask me if the Heber commute is brutal.
-The honest answer is: it's a drive, and it's real, but it's not what you think of as a commute if you're coming from a major metro.
+A lot of Californians (and Texans, and people from any metro with heavy traffic) ask me if the Heber commute is brutal.
+The honest answer is: it's a drive, and it's not trivial, but it's not what you think of as a commute if you're coming from a major metro.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Route Breakdowns